Macuyiko/blog/content/2010/2010_02_university-of-waterloo-cs-club-tron.md

 > "Drats!
 I'm trapped now."

-Remember the definition ofÂ articulation vertices above?Â A final check I implemented looks at those little "gateways" and checks if our opponent can reach those faster than us, and if this would result in us being blocked off with less moves.
+Remember the definition of articulation vertices above?
+A final check I implemented looks at those little "gateways" and checks if our opponent can reach those faster than us, and if this would result in us being blocked off with less moves.
 If such a gateway exists, it's better to go the other way.

 A nice example (on a difficult map) of the bot in action, the map starts of like this (we're blue):